ScoutScale/ScoutScale/tasking.md

 ## Scale UI
 ### To Do:
-- Adjust how config parameters are handled in different views
-- Move more parameters into configuration yaml file
-- Restructure configuration yaml file
 - Build information view
-- Refine Configure window
 - Add debug view to allow for load value views for each individual leg
     - Requires firmware adjustments
+    - Checklist Items
+        - Verify that data uploading is set to true
-- Connect to an existing CSV file
+        - Connect Serial Port
-- End program confirmation view
+        - Verify Output File
+        - Calibrate
-- Start up checklist
+- Start up checklist (use info view?)
 - default values for specific style guide items (if they are needed)
-- units sent to database